memfault/interrupt/_drafts/memfault-matter.md

 Following [Memfault's MCU nRF Connect SDK Guide](https://docs.memfault.com/docs/mcu/nrf-connect-sdk-guide/), we'll take the example code and combine it with the matter light_bulb sample.

-The final code can be found in <https://github.com/markus-becker-tridonic-com/matter-thread-memfault>.
+The final code can be found in <https://github.com/markus-becker-tridonic-com/matter-thread-memfault> and <https://github.com/memfault/interrupt/tree/master/example/matter-thread>.

 #### Add Memfault to the matter sample